Ye-Sk/TasselELANet/README.md

 3. Based on the `train.py` code example configure your own training parameters.

 ## Citation
-#### If you find this work or code useful for your research, please cite this, Thank you!
+#### If you find this work or code useful for your research, please cite this, Thank you!🤗
 ~~~
 @article{ye2023TasselELANet,
   title={TasselELANet: A Vision Foundation Model for Plant Detection and Counting with Efficient Layer Aggregation Network},